-Three injured in shooting outside of Ohio community center
+Mass shooting at Ohio cooling center as residents shelter from heatwave

-Witnesses say argument broke out in parking lot
+Witnesses say argument broke out in parking lot and shots were fired

-At least three people were injured in a shooting outside a community center on Wednesday in Columbus, Ohio, according to police.
+One person was killed and at least two others were injured in a shooting outside a community center being used as a cooling facility in Columbus, Ohio, according to police.

-Police were called to Glenwood Community Center around 5pm.
+Officials say that officers were called to Glenwood Community Center around 5pm on Wednesday when violence broke out.

 Witnesses say shots were fired during an argument in a parking lot near the facility’s pool.